Univalence in locally cartesian closed infinity-categories: Factorization systems and truncation

 By assumption, $L(q) \in \F$, so it remains to check that $L(\gamma)$ and $L(\delta)$ are cartesian.
 Let's look at $L(\delta)$: its components are diagrams

 in which $g$ and $L(q)$ are in $\F$.
 A priori this square might not be a pullback, but the comparison map $u$

 belongs to $\Q$.
 Now consider the class $\overline \F = \Q^\bot$.
-It is stable under pullback, hence the map $\pi$ belongs to $\overline\F$ (since $L(q)$ does), and $g$ also belongs to $\F$ by assumption.
-It follows\footnote{[HTT 5.2.8.6]} that $u$ also belongs to $\overline\F$.
+It is stable under pullback, hence the map $\pi$ belongs to $\overline\F$ (since $L(q)$ does), and $g$ also belongs to $\F\subset \overline \F$ by assumption.
+By the left-cancellation property of right orthogonal classes\footnote{ By the left-cancellation property we mean: if in a triangle $gf=h$ both $g$ and $h$ belong to a right orthogonal class, then so does $f$, cf.~[HTT 5.2.8.6].} it follows that also $u$ belongs to $\overline\F$.
 Since it also belongs to $\Q$ it must therefore be an equivalence, because the intersection of orthogonal classes is necessarily contained in the class of equivalences.
 Therefore $L(\delta)$ is cartesian.
 (In conclusion, although $L$ might not preserve all pullbacks, it does preserve just enough pullbacks to preserve locality). \end{proof}